Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 #### Manoeuvre

-You learn two different Manoeuvre of your choice from the “[Manoeuvre Options](../../character-creation/option/manoeuvre.md)” section from the Battle Master subclass.
+You learn two different Manoeuvre of your choice from the "Manoeuvre Options" section from the Battle Master subclass.
 Many Manoeuvre enhance an attack in some way.
 You can use only one Manoeuvre per attack.

 You learn two additional Manoeuvre of your choice when you reach Barbarian level 6, 10, and 14.
 Each time you learn new Manoeuvre, you can also replace one Manoeuvre you know with a different one.